Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery: SIS Model with General Transmission and Recovery Times

 \begin{remark} We call the random increments $\{\tau_{k}^{ji}(t) - \tau_{k-1}^{ji}(t)\}_{j\in \mathcal N_i,\,t\geq 0,\,k\in\mathbb{N}}$ the \emph{transmission times} of node~$i$, since the difference~$\tau_{k}^{ji}(t) - \tau_{k-1}^{ji}(t)$ represents the time between infection attempts from an infected node~$i$ towards a neighboring node~$j$.
-Note that, when all the recovery and transmission times follow exponential distributions, the GeNeSIS model recovers the standard networked SIS model studied in the literature~\cite{Nowzari2015a,VanMieghem2009a}. \end{remark}
+Note that, when all the recovery and transmission times follow exponential distributions, the GeNeSIS model recovers the standard networked SIS model {described at the beginning of this subsection}. \end{remark}

 Notice that the origin (i.e., $z_i= 0$ for all $i\in\mathcal V$) is an absorbing state of the GeNeSIS dynamics.
 In what follows, we will refer to the origin as the \emph{infection-free} equilibrium.
-The aim of this paper is to analyze the dynamics of the generalized SIS model according to the following stability criterion:
+The aim of this paper is to quantify the transient dynamics of the generalized SIS model according to the following definition: